root-project/root/README/ReleaseNotes/v630/index.md

   when axis zooming changes and position and index of correspondent axis label changes as well.
   `TAxis::ChangeLabel` method to change axis label by index works as before.

+- Introduce `TCanvas::SaveAll` method.
+Allows to store several pads at once into different image file formats.
+  File name can include printf qualifier to code pad number.
+Also allows to store all pads in single PDF or single ROOT file.
+Significantly improves performance when creating many image files using web graphics.

 ## 3D Graphics Libraries